Neuromuscular

 • IBM (Right): No fluorescence of vacuoles or aggregates in muscle fibers for amyloid

-• SMI-31 aggregates are not present in PM-Mito biopsies
+• SMI-31 aggregates are not usually present in PM-Mito biopsies

 αB-crystallin